qddjs/qdd/README.md

 ## Experimental Features

 Alongside `qdd`, `qdd-node` is also installed.
-This will run your application just as `node` would, except the loader will also check qdd's cache directory.
+This will run your application just as `node` would, except the loader will check qdd's cache directory.
 All node options are supported.
 This works nicely with `qdd --onlycache`, which skips installing into `node_modules`.
+Note that that would not really be necessary because if the cache is missing a package, then `qdd --onlycache` will be run for you implicitly and then the module will be loaded.
 To specify the cache directory for `qdd-node`, set the `QDD_CACHE` environment variable to absolute path for the cache directory.

+To summarize, if your app is qdd-compatible (see "Can I Use It?" section above), then you can simply run it with `qdd-node` instead of `node`, and don't bother with the installation step.
+If your cache is fresh, it will take some time to install the packages into the cache, but otherwise this should be fairly quick.

 Since this is an experimental feature, the following limitations apply:

 * `qdd-node` must be run in the same directory as `package-lock.json`.
 * EcmaScript Module loading is not working.

-Planned additions:

-* Have `qdd-node` automatically install modules as required.

 ## Benchmarks